 So with those criteria in mind, let’s take a look at my recommendations.

-The Ejaculation Trainer has been around for about 10 years, and has stood the test of time as one of the most popular and effective books on premature ejaculation.
+The Ejaculation Trainer has been around for more than 10 years, and has stood the test of time as one of the most popular and effective books on premature ejaculation.

-Before I created this website, it was the second program I’d tried myself.
+Before I created this website, it was the second program I personally tried.
 I followed the exercises diligently for a couple of months and had great results with them.

 It took me from lasting between 1 and 5 minutes on average to over 10 minutes most times, and sometimes (though not always) much longer.